needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/colocation-discovery.md

 > [!NOTE]
 > The max size of an advertisement message is 1024 bytes.

-If you want to share a `SerializableGuid`, such as the [MetaOpenXRAnchorSubystem.sharedAnchorsGroupId](xref:UnityEngine.XR.OpenXR.Features.Meta.MetaOpenXRAnchorSubsystem.sharedAnchorsGroupId), you can get a `NativeArray<byte>` with writing the guid bytes to a `NativeArray` and pass it with `NativeArray.AsSpan()` as shown in the following code example:
+If you want to share a `SerializableGuid`, such as the [MetaOpenXRAnchorSubystem.sharedAnchorsGroupId](xref:UnityEngine.XR.OpenXR.Features.Meta.MetaOpenXRAnchorSubsystem.sharedAnchorsGroupId), you can get a `NativeArray<byte>` with [SerializableGuid.AsByteNativeArray](xref:UnityEngine.XR.ARSubsystems.SerializableGuid.AsByteNativeArray(Unity.Collections.Allocator)) and pass it with `NativeArray.AsSpan()` as shown in the following code example:

 [!code-cs[AdvertiseSerializableGuid](../../Tests/Runtime/CodeSamples/ColocationDiscoverySample.cs#AdvertiseSerializableGuid)]